The High Standard G .380 Pistol

 To take the temper off the steel, I needed to anneal it, which is to say I needed to heat it until it glows orange and then let it cool slowly.
 I tried using my little Bernzomatic propane torch on it, but it just wasn’t hot enough.
 Fortunately, I have a friend who makes jewelry and has a torch that uses propane and oxygen.
 I took my piece of steel to his workshop where it took less than ten seconds in the flame to have my sheet steel glowing orange.
 I let it cool until I could pick it up with my fingers, then used his little German microsaw and metal jig to saw four pieces about 1 millimeter wide and maybe 30 millimeters long.
 I don’t think I could have done it without my friend’s specialized jewelry-making equipment.

-When I inserted the spring into the gun it fit perfectly, and the connector was properly tensioned.
+When I inserted the spring into the gun it fit perfectly, and the transfer bar was properly tensioned.
 The gun now functions correctly.

 At the Range with the G. 380